Jasna Horvat

-Jasna Horvat (27 December 1966) is a Croatian writer, cultural theorist and professor at the University of Osijek.
-She writes novels, essays and books for children and youth as well as academic works.
+Jasna Horvat (27 December 1966) is a Croatian writer, cultural theorist, and professor at the University of Osijek.
+She writes novels, essays, and books for children and youth, as well as academic works.
 Most of her works have been assessed as Oulipian.

 Biography

-Jasna Horvat was on born 27 December 1966 in Osijek.
+Jasna Horvat was born 27 December, 1966 in Osijek.

 She studied at the Faculty of Economics, University of Osijek, where she graduated (1989) and was employed as an assistant at the Department of Cybernetics, Mathematics and Statistics (1990).
-Following the completion of her postgraduate studies, she obtained her master's degree (January 23, 1992) from the Faculty of Economics in Osijek, and she earned her doctoral degree (26 May 1997) also from the Faculty of Economics in Osijek by defending her dissertation before a committee which included her advisor, as well as an international member, Anuška Ferligoj, a full professor at the University of Ljubljana.
+Following the completion of her postgraduate studies, she obtained her Master's degree on January 23, 1992 from the Faculty of Economics in Osijek, and she earned her doctoral degree (26 May 1997) also from the Faculty of Economics in Osijek by defending her dissertation before a committee which included her advisor, as well as an international member, Anuška Ferligoj, a full professor at the University of Ljubljana.